ahmadelgamal/README-Gen-Pro/README.md

 1. Download or Clone this repository.
 1. If you downloaded the zipped version of this repo, then unzip it in the desired directory.
 1. Go to the command line (if you're not there already).
-1. Change the directory to `README-Gen-Pro`.
+1. Change the directory to `README-Gen-Pro-main` (or `README-Gen-Pro` depending on the name of the installed directory).
 1. Run: `npm install` to install the `inquirer` module.

 ## Usage
 1. Go to the command line.
+1. Navigate to the app directory.
 1. Run `node index.js` (or `npm start`).
 1. Answer the question prompts.
 1. Once completed, check the `output` folder for the `README.md` file.